Why Do Insurance Companies Deny Water Damage Claims? Find Out Here

 If you have received insurance money or a check from the insurance company for any type of damage to your property, they will typically deny any claims for water damage restoration when filing within the designated time frame.

-This is because they are worried about fraudulent activity and if they pay out on another claim, it will affect their profits which means everyone’s premiums will go up if this situation occurs too often.
+They are worried about fraudulent activity and the impact on their profits if they pay out on another claim too often, which would cause everyone’s premiums to go up.

 Insurance policies may come with some restrictions when it comes time to file a claim for water damage.

-It’s important to be aware of these limitations both before and after a loss occurs in order to maintain a constructive working relationship with your insurance company.
+It’s important to be aware of these limitations both before and after a loss occurs to maintain a constructive working relationship with your insurance company.

 On the whole, the best way to handle this situation is by being proactive and contacting your agent as soon as you notice any type of water damage in or around your home or business.